Data forensics

 A test region, site, testing window or test taker associated with anomalous findings may trigger further in-depth analysis and investigation.

-• Investigative measures at test taker level include a review of session recordings, computer logs or registration data.
+- Investigative measures at test taker level include a review of session recordings, computer system logs or registration data.

-• A review of video or photos can be used to investigate a certification center, along with a site audit, drop-in inspections or secret shopper for tests at that site.
+- A review of video or photos can be used to investigate a test center, along with a site audit, drop-in inspections or secret shopper for tests at that site.

 The more our clients work with us, the more confident they become in the results of our data forensics.